spikelynch/bert-brows/README.md

 # bert-brows

-In-browser indexing and document search using BERT
+In-browser indexing and document search using BERT.
+Currently extremely slow as the ONNX runtime isn't using the GPU.

 Based on [this tutorial](https://huggingface.co/docs/transformers.js/main/en/tutorials/react)